 Most importantly, fleet tracking can help organizations protect their most valuable assets—their drivers.
 Many GPS fleet tracking systems can play back individual routes, presenting an animated trail of where any drivers were speeding so you can find opportunities to coach drivers and improve their driving skills.

 As many fleet owners have discovered, a company vehicle is an important brand asset.
 When your drivers practice safe and courteous driving, it leaves a positive impression on others who share the road with your vehicles.
-Fleet tracking services can be used to maintain and reinforce coaching programs designed to improve driver performance.
+Fleet tracking services can be used to maintain and reinforce coaching and driver safety programs designed to improve driver performance.

 Real-time GPS tracking devices have evolved to meet a variety of business and operational needs.
 If you haven’t evaluated fleet tracking options in a few years, or if you’re just starting your search for a solution, check out our fleet tracking guide.
 You might be surprised by what today’s systems are capable of.